 Here are our recommendations for creating high-converting popup forms that are not overbearing or irrelevant.

 Give people time to read and absorb your content before a popup form triggers on the page.
 If people took the time to visit one of your blog posts or landing pages, they probably have an interest in your content.
 Let them start finding value in your content first.
 They will be more inclined to take action when presented with a popup.

 2. Stay away from condescending language

 There’s nothing wrong with making your desired course of action sound inviting and actionable to your audience.
 But be careful about how you phrase the alternative.
 Some companies go a little too far in making the opt-out sound like a bad decision.
 Don’t turn off your audience by insulting them.
 That way you’ll have a better chance of converting them the next time they are on your site.

 3. Don’t make it too difficult to close the popup

-Likewise, respect people’s decisions if they choose not to sign up, buy, subscribe, etc. You’ve probably seen popup forms with small close buttons or buttons that are almost the same color as the form (or maybe even no buttons at all).
+Likewise, respect people’s decisions if they choose not to engage with your popup form.
+You’ve probably seen popup forms with small close buttons or buttons that are almost the same color as the form (or maybe even no buttons at all).
 This can be frustrating for your users and is considered a bad practice.
 Make it easy for people to close the popup form if that’s what they want to do.
 It’s better for someone to exit out of a popup than to leave your site completely.

-If you’re interested in learning more about lead generation, check out our joint eBook with Brandcast: Reimagining Digital Lead Generation: How to Drive More Results in Less Time.
+If you’re interested in learning more about lead generation, check out our eBook, Reimagining Digital Lead Generation: How to Drive More Results in Less Time.